notaryproject/specifications/specs/signature-envelope-cose.md

 The COSE envelope contains a [Notary signature Payload](./signature-specification.md#payload).

-Example of Notary signature payload:
+Example of the Notary signature payload:

 ```jsonc
 {